genmun/genmun/README.md

 ## Credits

-This website is written by Jack.
+This website is written by Jack Lim.

 Special thanks to the high committee, advisors, multimedia commitee, and everyone else who made this possible.